ntheile/SpaStack.NET/readme.md

 ```

+2. Create the Backend
+Next I use an Object Relation Mapping tool (ORM) tool to create the backend for CRUD operations.
+I am a huge fan of the OData protocol for allowing easy access to my data,
+as well as a great mechanism for paging and filtering data.
+It only takes a few steps to create the entire backend for HTTP GET, PUT, POST, PATCH and DELETES.

-2.Create a `Web Api 2 oData Rest Controller` and use `Entity Framework Code first` to create the database
+Create a `Web Api 2 oData Rest Controller` and use `Entity Framework Code first` to create the database.

+3. Create the Frontend Model
+Next I use a rich data library called JayData to create a Front End Model representation of my TodoItem.
+Javascript is a dynamic language and it’s not strongly typed, that’s why I turn to the JayData
+library to help me out, it also automates the ajax calls to the backend.

-3.Run the Jay Data Service utility to auto create the client side model (JS)
+Run the Jay Data Service utility to auto create the client side model (JS)
 `JaySvcUtil.exe -m http://localhost:65310/odata/$metadata -o App\services\db.js`

+`model`
 ```js

 	/*//////////////////////////////////////////////////////////////////////////////////////